Undergraduate Programs, Shared Curriculum Requirements

 Component Descriptions:

-Habits of Wellness (3 credits): Habits of Wellness courses allow students to build strategies for physical and emotional health, both of which are essential not only to a successful academic experience, but for lifelong health.
-This requirement is satisfied through the completion of three physical wellness courses and one course with an “E” tag for emotional wellness.
+Habits of Wellness (1 credit): Habits of Wellness courses allow students to build strategies for physical and emotional health, both of which are essential not only to a successful academic experience, but for lifelong health.
+This requirement is satisfied through the completion of a physical wellness course.

 Descriptions for Tagged Courses